 Why Some Colors Appear Rare

-Darker or redder Goldens are an awful lot less frequently bred in display applications due to the fact that mid-range golden tones are normally desired in conformation competitions.
+Darker or redder Goldens are an awful lot less frequently bred in display applications because mid-range golden tones are normally desired in conformation competitions.
 As a result, crimson and deep mahogany coats are more common in running or field strains than in display strains.

 “Rare coloration” advertising is often exaggerated; all golden-spectrum sun shades are, without a doubt, variations within the same breed.